 At this point, you have only purchased the Sectigo certificate.
 It is NOT installed yet.
-You can see on the SSL/TLS Certificates page that it's listed as 'pending'.
+You can see on the Secure Certificates page that it's listed as 'Order Processing'.

-When you click the Settings button to the right, you'll see a 'Temporary' certificate is currently installed, which can viewed under the Current Certificate tab:
+When you click the Settings button to the right, you'll see a 'Temporary' certificate is currently installed, which can be viewed under the Current Certificate tab:

 A temporary certificate is only active while your Sectigo certificate is in the process of installing.
 Once installed, your Sectigo certificate takes its place and becomes the only active certificate on your domain.

-Once the Sectigo certificate is active, the following displays on the SSL/TLS Certificates page to the right of the domain.
+Once the Sectigo certificate is active, the following displays on the Secure Certificates page to the right of the domain.

 Test if the SSL certificate is working